BonaparteIT/python-socketio-example/README.md

-# python-socketio-example
-Connect to WebSocket Server with SocketIO
+# Connect to WebSocket Server with SocketIO